perry-mitchell/iocane/API.md

 ## Interface: KeyDerivationFunction

-Key derivation method - returns a buffer, asynchronously, that matches the specified number of bits (in hex form).
-Takes a raw password, random salt, number of derivation rounds/iterations and the bits of key to generate.
+Key derivation helper - wraps a key derivation method and produces derived-key information that can be provided to several functions.

 ### Hierarchy